Fatal Snowy Power Line Inspection Flight (H369HM, N4QX)

 Vista One told the NTSB that the pilot had departed from the company base at the Wayne County Airport, Wooster, Ohio, earlier that morning to pick up a power line inspector at Wood County Airport, Bowling Green, Ohio.
 The inspector had driven from his home in West Virginia.
 The pilot refuelled the helicopter during their 63 minute stop there.
 Security video showed the helicopter on the ramp in falling snow throughout this period.

 Witnesses described the snowfall as “moderate” at the time of departure.
 No explanation of why the flight was conducted in such conditions was forthcoming from Vista One or discussion by the NTSB of their operational control or flight following.
 The National Weather Service (NWS) forecast sub-zero air temperatures, east-southeast wind of 5 to 10 knots, overcast sky cover and light snow.

-In their safety investigation report the NTSB report the pilot had logged just over 1,200 hours in helicopters, around 200 hours in the MD369.
+In their safety investigation report the NTSB report the low-time pilot had logged just over 1,200 hours in helicopters, around 200 hours in the MD369.
 The pilot had logged less than 100 hours of simulated instrument flight time and no flight time in actual instrument conditions.
 The last simulated instrument flight (0.4 hours dual received) was conducted in September 2015 in a Robinson R44.
 The pilot had started work for Vista One in September 2017, so significantly this was his first winter with them, and had flown just over 300 hours for the company.
 Of note is that…

 …the company did not provide any training records for the pilot.
 The owner recalled conducting a training flight with the pilot the week before the accident but did not provide any specifics for that flight.
 The owner mentioned that the pilot had difficulty recalling how to clear the GPS track….
 He also stated that the pilot did not recall how to operate the throttle past the detent.